Carpal Tunnel Surgery FAQ

 What are the non-surgical options for carpal tunnel syndrome?

 - Wrist splints are the commonest non-surgical treatment.
-The splint is worn at night only, to prevent the wrist bending (which increases the pressure on the nerve).
+The splint is worn at night only, holding the wrist in a straight position.
+Normally, the wrists bend during sleep (which increases the pressure on the nerve).
 They can be very effective in milder cases, especially for relief of nocturnal symptoms.
 I do not advise wearing them throughout the day.

-- Medical treatment of underlying causes of carpal tunnel syndrome e.g. hypothyroidism, rheumatoid arthritis, diabetes.
+- Medical treatment of underlying causes or rrisk factors of carpal tunnel syndrome e.g. hypothyroidism, rheumatoid arthritis, diabetes.

 - Steroid injection, performed under ultrasound-guidance.
-This is best when the underlying condition is causing inflammation within the carpal tunnel e.g. tenosynovitis.
+This is best when there are underlying conditions causing inflammation within the carpal tunnel e.g. tenosynovitis.
 It is also useful as a temporary measure for women during pregnancy.
 In other situations, the long-term cure rates are low.

 Is there any scientific evidence that chiropractic/homeopathy/vitamins can give permanent cure?